Effect Radio

 Effect Radio is a network of radio stations airing a Christian Rock format.
-The network is owned by The River Christian Fellowship, formerly Calvary Chapel of Twin Falls, Idaho.
-It's a sister network to the more widely distributed CSN International.
-Current Effect Radio DJ's and Radio Personalities are AJ Kestler & Ryan D Downs.
+The network is owned by The River Christian Fellowship, formerly Calvary Chapel of Twin Falls, Idaho, United States.
+It is a sister network to the more widely distributed CSN International.

 Stations

-Effect Radio has 63 stations.
+Effect Radio has 62 stations.
 The network's flagship station is KEFX in Twin Falls, Idaho.